Skip to main content

 Earn a minor in Literacy Education by meeting these requirements.

 The Literacy Education minor is open to students majoring in a field which leads to teacher certification at the early childhood, elementary, middle or secondary level.
 Students must be admitted to the Teacher Education program.
 Students from related disciplines such as Communication Science and Disorders may also be admitted.
-The program consists of 20 credits, which includes required and elective courses.
+The program consists of 20 credits.

 Course List

-T&L 415Language and Literacy Development of English Language Learners (Spring)3
+T&L 415Language and Literacy Development of English Language Learners3

 Total Credits20